Displaying the Pictures

 Taking the Pictures

 Taking pictures of my hikes had become almost as important to me as the hiking itself.
-I sometimes forego bagging a peak to go to a place with better views.
+I sometimes forgo bagging a peak to go to a place with better views.
 I often venture to places I have not been to see new views and take new pictures.
 Sometimes I return to places to get better or different shots that I missed the last time I was there.
 Taking photographs for me is a way to document my hikes and a way to share the beauty of nature with others.